 The Economic Feasibility Analysis examines the long-term revenue generation potential of the project, including both tangible and intangible elements.
 Additional analyses – including cultural feasibility, social feasibility, political feasibility, and environmental feasibility – may be deployed depending on client needs and objectives.

-Every Project Feasibility Analysis concludes with comprehensive conclusions and recommendations document, outlining Panorama’s independent and objective findings on the project, its overall viability, and the next steps to meet organizational goals.
-A multi-national consumer products manufacturer identified more $7 million in annual cost savings at full system implementation, resulting in a 20-percent internal rate of return on investment.
+Every Project Feasibility Analysis concludes with a comprehensive conclusion and recommendations document, outlining Panorama’s independent and objective findings on the project, its overall viability, and the next steps to meet organizational goals.
+A multi-national consumer products manufacturer identified more than $7 million in annual cost savings at full system implementation, resulting in a 20-percent internal rate of return on investment.

 Our Key Features

 - Market Research